kathesch/JuliaTutorial.jl/docs/src/index.md

 * [OpenQuantumTools.jl](https://uscqserver.github.io/OpenQuantumTools.jl/dev/): Contains performant solvers, mostly using DifferentialEquations.jl for working with open quantum systems.

 # Making a linear solver with LU decomposition

 Let's write our first numerical algorithm!

-There are many candidates for
+There are many candidates for a "hello world" numerical algorithm, for instance [forward/backward euler methods](https://en.wikipedia.org/wiki/Euler_method), but I think LU decomposition is perhaps the most fundamental and instructive.

-Anonymous functions in Julia use the folloing syntax `x->sin(x)`.
-Compare with python `lambda x: sin(x).
+LU decomposition, despite its modern name, has a long history.
+It can be thought of as simply gaussian elimination (only popularized by Gauss - Newton invented it in the West).
+This technique was first documented by Chinese mathematicians in AD 179 who used a unique form of computational tool known as [rod calculus](https://en.wikipedia.org/wiki/Rod_calculus) to execute the algorithm.

+This was one of the earliest formal uses of something like a computer algorithm as well as solving a linear system of equations, an ubiquitous task in scientific computing.
+In base Julia (and matlab and other languages), solving a linear system is so common, that it has its own infix operators called the left division operator `\` which solves the matrix equation Ax=b for x by A\b=x.